-Requires no stitches.
 After the procedure, your doctor will apply only a small adhesive bandage.
-Though you will likely be awake during the procedure (depending on what, if any, additional Centeno-Schultz procedures you receive on the same day), our safety protocols most likely require you have someone to drive you home afterwards.
+Though you will likely be awake during the procedure (depending on what, if any, additional Centeno-Schultz procedures you receive on the same day), our safety protocols most likely require you have someone to drive you home afterward.

 VIDEO: Watch how your doctor uses Tenex Health TX to treat chronic tendon and plantar fascia pain:

 The medical procedure called percutaneous tenotomy or percutaneous fasciotomy using the Tenex Health TX System is specifically designed for those suffering from painful conditions associated with chronic tendon or plantar fascia damage.
 It is also known as chronic tendinosis/plantar fasciosis or tendinopathy/plantar fasciopathy.
 For more information, visit www.tenexhealth.com.